Arc to Arcturus, the springtime star | EarthSky.org

 Use Big Dipper to find Polaris, the North Star

 In the Northern Hemisphere, Arcturus counts as our faithful springtime star.
 At present, Arcturus rises about three hours after sunset at mid-northern latitudes.
-Yet this shining beauty of a star rises about 4 minutes earlier each day whereas the sun sets a bit later daily.
-All added up, that means Arcurus will be sparkling above the horizon at dusk/nightfall in late March to announce the return of spring to the Northern Hemisphere!
+Yet this shining beauty of a star rises about four minutes earlier with each following day whereas the sun sets a bit later daily.
+All added up, that means Arcturus will be sparkling above the horizon at dusk/nightfall in a month or so to announce the return of spring to the Northern Hemisphere!

 Bottom line: Before going to bed tonight, locate the Big Dipper in your northern sky, and then follow the arc in the Dipper’s handle to find yellow-orange star Arcturus.